 Vote article

-Caltanissetta is a little-known city in inland Sicily with a climate that is not at all Mediterranean.
-The premises do not seem like the best, instead the city has much to offer and tell.
+Before we find out what to see in Caltanissetta, let’s start with a bit of History.
+It is a little-known city in the Sicilian hinterland with a climate that is not at all Mediterranean.
+The premises do not seem the best, instead the city has a lot to offer and tell.

 The first inhabitants of this area were the Sicans, an ancient people of Sicily (19th century B.C.) who attributed it the name of Nyssa.
 The Greeks conquered it in the 7th century BC, and after the Second Punic War it passed to the Romans.
 With the subsequent Arab occupation around 846 AD, the city was fortified and the Arabic name Qal’at (“Castle”) was added, as it was protected by a fortress.
 The ancient name Nissa recalls the Arabic word nisa, meaning woman and it was therefore that the Arabs called it with the new name Qal’at al-nisa (“Castle of women”).